cdeil/sphinx-tutorial/README.rst

 1. Introduction
 ---------------

+TODO: start directly by describing the ``astrospam`` example package.

 We'll start with a quick overview of Sphinx and related things by having a look at the following web pages.